KocsisPatakiSimon/privacy_policy/privacy.md

 # Privacy Policy

-**Teacher Button Enabler**
+**Pedell Extension**

 This Chrome extension does not collect, store, or transmit any personal or sensitive user data.

-It operates entirely on the user's local browser and only modifies the structure of a specific page on the internal school network (`http://gazdagep/*`).
+It operates entirely on the user's local browser and only modifies the structure of a specific page on the internal school network (`https://bodaszilard.hopto.org/app/#/app/homeworks`).

 No information is collected or shared with third parties.
 The extension does not use tracking, analytics, or any external services.